thekompanee/chamber/README.md

 chamber init
 ```

-This creates a public/private keypair for you to use with your project.
-The
+This creates a public/protected/private keypair for you to use with your
-private key will be called `.chamber.pem`.
-The public key will be called
+project.
+The private key will be called `.chamber.pem`.
+The [protected
+key](#protected-key) will be called `.chamber.pem.enc`.
+The public key will be
-`.chamber.pem.pub`.
+called `.chamber.pem.pub`.

-`.chamber.pem` will be added to your gitignore file so that it is not
+`.chamber.pem` and `.chamber.pem.enc` will be added to your gitignore file so
-accidentally checked in.  *Keep this file safe* since anyone who has it will be
+that it is not accidentally checked in.  *Keep the private key safe* since
-able to decrypt any settings that Chamber encrypts for you.
+anyone who has it will be able to decrypt any settings that Chamber encrypts for
+you.

 Lastly, it will create a sample `settings.yml` file for you which you should
 modify as needed.